ShahdTarek4/Building-Conversational-Agents-with-Tool-Use-and-Reasoning-Techniques/README.md

 #### 3️⃣ ReAct Agent

-**User**: Is it hotter in New York or London right now?
+**User**: How is the weather in Paris now and will it be hotter in the next 3 days?
 **Agent**:
-Thought: I need to find the current temperatures in both New York and London.
+Thought: I need Paris’s current temperature and conditions.
-Action: Use get_current_weather for New York.
+Action: get_current_weather for Paris.
-Observation: New York is at 15.6°C.
+Observation: It is currently 15°C with light clouds.
-Thought: Now I need London's temperature.
+Thought: Next, I need the forecasted high temperatures for the next three days.
-Action: Use get_current_weather for London.
+Action: get_weather_forecast for Paris (3-day).
-Observation: London is at 5.3°C.
+Observation:

-Thought: Now I can compare the two temperatures.
-Final Answer: **New York is hotter than London right now, with a temperature difference of 10.3°C.**
+Day 1 high: 16°C

+Day 2 high: 14°C

+Day 3 high: 17°C
+Thought: Compare each forecasted high to today’s 15°C.
+Final Answer: Paris is 15°C with light clouds right now, and it will be hotter than today on Day 1 (16°C) and Day 3 (17°C), but slightly cooler on Day 2 (14°C).

 ---